awzuelsdorf/SingingComputer/README.md

 open a terminal, cd to the directory where you installed this library, and type

-./getLyrics.py <your favorite artist> <your favorite song> /path/to/espeak/or/say
+python3 getLyrics.py <your favorite artist> <your favorite song> /path/to/espeak/or/say

-For example, to listen to Jimmy Eat World's "The Middle" using "say", run this command:
+For example, to listen to Jimmy Eat World's "The Middle" using "say" on Mac OSX, run this command:

+python3 getLyrics.py "Jimmy Eat World" "The Middle" /usr/bin/say

+To listen to the same song by the same artists on Windows using a standard installation of espeak, you would

-./getLyrics.py "Jimmy Eat World" "The Middle" /usr/bin/say
+python3 getLyrics.py "Jimmy Eat World" "The Middle" /usr/bin/say

 TROUBLESHOOTING AND FREQUENTLY ASKED QUESTIONS: